 Body Neutrality Affirmations to Improve Your Self-Image

-Now that we know a little about body neutrality, let’s move forward with body neutrality affirmations that will help you change your mindset about your body.
-Learn to focus on all the wonderful things your body can do for you rather than how you look or your imperfect body parts.
+Now that we know a little about body neutrality, let’s move forward with body neutrality affirmations that will help you learn to focus on all the wonderful things your body can do for you rather than how you look or your imperfect body parts.

 Affirmations should be stated aloud to yourself every day with intention.
 You can choose your favorites or you can create short lists to read each day.